LukasBombach/next-inline-script/README.md

 - uses code splitting to separate your inline code from your main bundle, so your main bundle will not grow in size
 - uses next's compiler with all its settings.
 Any plugin you use will also be available in the inline code
 - code will be rendered at compile time, props will be injected at run time, so you can use dynamic data in your inline code
+- testing with jest is completely possible, but I still need to document it

 ## Documentaion